GrahameGW/grahamegw.github.io/_posts/2019-12-28-building-a-free-website-part-3.markdown

 Let's take a quick minute to set up our web domain so we don't need to use our IP address to find our website.
 Exact instructions will vary depending on where you purchased your domain and how the registrar/DNS host is set up; however they will all allow you to accomplish the same thing by adding **DNS Records**.

 The Domain Name Service (DNS) is, to use a classic analogy, the phone book of the internet.
 Just as folks used to use the <span name="yellow-pages">Yellow Pages</span> to look up phone numbers, internet users use DNS to look up the IP address of a website by searching for its name and then <span name="dialing">dialing the IP</span> associated with the web domain.
-Right now, we have an entry in the phone book, but it's just our name—there's no <s>phone number</s> IP address associated with it.
+Right now, we have an entry in the phone book, but it's just our name—there's no ~~phone number~~ IP address associated with it.

 <aside name="yellow-pages">Only 90's kids will understand</aside>

 <aside name="dialing">The internet actually used to dial things, like a real phone.
 It was a dark time.</aside>

 To point our domain to an IP address, we need to add an **A Record**.
 If you're using AWS' Route 53, this can be done by pressing the "Create Record Set" button.
-Set the *name *to <code>@</code>* *(or leave it blank, if allowed) and the *value* to your IP address, and <span name="leave-the-defaults">save the record.</span> It's also good practice to add a record to handle the *www.* subdomain.
+Set the *name* to <code>@</code>(or leave it blank, if allowed) and the *value* to your IP address, and <span name="leave-the-defaults">save the record.</span> It's also good practice to add a record to handle the *www.* subdomain.
 Either add another A record pointing to your IP address with *name* as <code>www</code>, or add a **CNAME Record** pointing *www* to your root domain (<code>mywebsite.com</code>).

 <aside name="leave-the-defaults">It's fine to leave the rest of the defaults alone</aside>